aminomancer/uc.css.js/README.md

 #### [Show Selected Sidebar in Switcher Panel](/JS/showSelectedSidebarInSwitcherPanel.uc.js):

-✨ For some reason, Proton removes the checkmark shown on the selected sidebar in the sidebar switcher panel.
-(The one that pops up when you click the button at the top of the sidebar) This script simply restores the previous behavior of adding the [checked] attribute.
+✨ Proton removes the checkmark shown on the selected sidebar in the sidebar switcher panel.
+(The one that pops up when you click the button at the top of the sidebar) This script simply restores the previous behavior of adding the `checked` attribute.
 On its own it won't do anything, since the CSS for adding checkmarks to the menu items has also been removed.
 You'll need [uc-sidebar.css](/uc-sidebar.css) and the radio icon from the [resources](/resources) folder for the actual styling, or you can just read it starting around [line 120](/uc-sidebar.css#L120) if you want to make your own styles.

 #### [Tab Animation Workaround](/JS/tabAnimation.uc.js):